buehler/mse-project-thesis-2/sections/04_implementation.md

 ![Reconcile Mesh Participant - Deployment - Envoy Container](diagrams/04_operator_participant_reconcile_deployment_envoy_container.puml){#fig:04_operator_participant_reconcile_deployment_envoy_container}

 Second to last step is checking the Envoy container. {@fig:04_operator_participant_reconcile_deployment_envoy_container} shows these steps.
-The same technique that checks the translator container in {@fig:04_operator_participant_reconcile_deployment_translator_container} ensures the existance and correctness of the Envoy container.
+The same technique that checks the translator container in {@fig:04_operator_participant_reconcile_deployment_translator_container} ensures the existence and correctness of the Envoy container.
 The container contains several environment variables and open ports.
 Further, the container is injected into the deployment when it does not exist.

 ![Reconcile Mesh Participant - Deployment - Proxy Environment Variable](diagrams/04_operator_participant_reconcile_deployment_proxy_check.puml){#fig:04_operator_participant_reconcile_deployment_proxy_check}